W-L/ProblematicSites_SARS-CoV2/README.md

-# Problematic sites in SARS-CoV-2 sequencing data
+# List of sites with issues in SARS-CoV-2 sequencing data

+A collection of sites described in the virological post [Issues with SARS-CoV-2 sequencing data](http://virological.org/t/issues-with-sars-cov-2-sequencing-data/473).
+The information presented here is also [available as a .vcf formatted file](https://github.com/W-L/ProblematicSites_SARS-CoV2/blob/master/problematic_sites_sarsCov2.vcf).

+Description of adapted vcf format

+Suggestions, additions and issues are very greatfully received.

 |    POS    |         EXC         |  SRC   |
 |-----------|---------------------|--------|
 |1-55       |seq_end              |.       |